blucz/beprepared/README.md

 beprepared is an easy and efficient way to prepare high quality image datasets for diffusion model fine-tuning.

-It is designed to facilitate both human and machine-driven data preparation work in a non-destructive environment that aggressively avoids duplication of effort, even as the data preparation workflow evolves.
+It falicates both human and machine-driven data prep work in a non-destructive environment that aggressively avoids duplicated effort, even as your workflow evolves.

+It is the most efficient way for one person to prepare image data sets with thousands of images or more.

 ## The Problem